oscarteg/oscartegiffel.com/content/pages/uses.md

 ## Editor(s)
 **Code editor for small things:** At the moment I use [Visual Studio Code](https://code.visualstudio.com/) for most front end development and small websites or scripts.
 Here I also use the Night Owl theme but also switch regularly with the [Rainglow](https://rainglow.io/) themes or with [Ayu](https://marketplace.visualstudio.com/items?itemName=teabyii.ayu).
 Other essential plugins I use are advanced-new-file, Docker, GitLens, Project Manager and some Intellisense plugins.

-**Code editor for big things:** For big projects I use mostly [Intellij](https://www.jetbrains.com/idea/) for all languages.
+**Code editor for big things:** For big projects I use mostly [Intellij](https://www.jetbrains.com/idea/) for all other languages (PHP, Laravel, HTML/CSS/Javascript etc.).
 I love that with a couple of plugins the IDE handles everything I need and I don't need to switch every time.
 Some essential plugins are Material Theme UI with (ofcoure) the Nigh Owl theme.
+I recently started programming in GoLang and for that I use [GoLang](https://www.jetbrains.com/go/).

 ## Design
 I don't design much but I need to look at some design files every once in a while.
 My preference is [Sketch](https://www.sketch.com/).
 I tried [Figma](https://www.figma.com) but I couldn't get over that it's a webview.
 I would happen to much that I would want to scroll to the left and the browser goes back a page.
 Also I use [Nucleo](https://nucleoapp.com/) for most icons I need.